UniversalDependencies/docs/_ga-dep/compound.md

 shortdef: 'compound'
 ---

-UD Irish uses the `compound` for noun compounding.
+UD Irish uses the `compound` relation for noun compounding.
 In Irish, when two nouns are compounded, the second is in the genitive case.
 Compounds can denote ownership or  an attribute.

 ### Examples